Ara-O/Daylio-AI/README.md

 # DaylioAI
-DaylioAI is an intelligent journaling assistant designed to help users reflect on their thoughts, behavior, and emotions through insightful analysis based on journal entries.
-It is not associated with the Daylio company and is just a pet project so that I could talk to myself.
+DaylioAI is a journaling assistant designed to help users reflect on their thoughts, behavior, and emotions.
+It analyzes journal entries and provides a chat interface where users can interact with their memories, and ask questions about their pasts, habits, behavioral patterns, and so on.
+It is not associated with the actual Daylio company/app and is just a pet project so that I could talk to myself.

-It offers a unique perspective on the user's emotional and psychological patterns by interpreting journal data.

 ![image](https://github.com/user-attachments/assets/335885fd-c640-4284-8aab-d763612e68e2)

 Features:

-- Local Processing: All of the processing happens locally, using the Llama3.18b model, Nomic for embedding, and so on.
-It can be run entirely online and only runs on your computer
+- Local Processing: All of the processing happens locally, using the Llama3.1:8b model, Nomic for embedding, and so on.
+It runs entirely offline and runs only on your computer - so no one can snoop on your entries.
 - Personalized Insights: Daylio AI analyzes your journal entries and provides reflective insights into your behavior, thoughts, and emotions.
-- Conversation History: The assistant remembers your past interactions, enabling it to offer responses tailored to your journaling context.
-- Seamless Integration: The application integrates a frontend user interface with a backend server that processes and interprets the journal data using cutting-edge NLP models.
-- Ollama Integration: The application leverages Ollama, a powerful machine learning platform, to enhance its AI capabilities and process large datasets for insightful conversations.
+- Different Modes: For larger journal entries, RAG mode can be enabled to make data-fetching more streamlined, faster and more relevant to the question - it also allows the entries to be within the context window of Llama3.1:8b.
+Full Context Mode takes the users entire journal into account, and allows the LLM to have a more well-rounded view of the user.
+- Easy-to-use UI

 ### Getting Started
 Prerequisites: